Scattering entropies of quantum graphs with several channels: Examples

 As we considered all the vertices having the same boundary conditions, it leads to a vertex $j$ be equivalent to another vertex $n-j+2$ with $2 \leq j \leq {(n+1)}/{2}$ for odd $n$, and $2 \leq j \leq {n}/{2}$ for even $n$.
 In this way, the number of scattering channels for an odd number of vertices is reduced by ${(n-1)}/{2}$, and the reduction is of ${(n-2)}/{2}$ for even $n$.
 So, for such graphs we have $n$ scattering amplitudes and due to the symmetry of them, for the odd graphs there are ${(n+1)}/{2}$ different values of them and for even $n$, the number of different scattering amplitudes is ${(n+2)}/{2}$, as we exemplify in the Fig. \ref{fig:fig9} .

-In this sense, considering all the $n$ scattering coefficients that we have obtained, we can obtain the scattering entropies which are illustrated in Fig. \ref{fig:fig10}, being the top two for the R\'enyi scattering entropy and the bottom two for Tsallis scattering entropy.
+In this sense, considering all the $n$ scattering coefficients that we have obtained, we can obtain the scattering entropies which are illustrated in Figs. \ref{fig:fig10}(a) and \ref{fig:fig10}(b) for the R\'enyi scattering entropy and Figs. \ref{fig:fig10}(c) and \ref{fig:fig10}(d) for Tsallis scattering entropy.
 In both cases, we obtained the entropies for $C_7$ and $C_8$, where we observe that for the cycle quantum graphs with an odd number of vertices, the entropies are zero for the values of $k \ell = \pi + 2j\pi$, with $j = 1, 2, 3,...$, the same points where the reflection is maximum and all the other scattering coefficients for any other channel are equal to zero.
 We notice that the scattering entropies are different, so they can be used to induce distinct results under the same quantum graph type.